Niko-Group/paper_writing_info/README.md

 - Use GenAI to fix typos, awkward syntax, and grammar.
 You can use it on the sentence, paragraph or (sub)section level to get suggestions on different levels of granularity.
 - If you use GenAI for writing assistance:
     - Beware LLMs hallucinate.
 Always double check and post-edit the text.
-    - Make sure you clean up "GenAIisms" such as delve, meticulous, significant (without providing statistical significance tests), "quoted text,"-> "quoted text" etc..
+    - Make sure you clean up "GenAIisms" such as delve, meticulous, significant (without providing statistical significance tests), commas should be placed after quoted text ("quoted text,"-> "quoted text",) etc..

 ## Improving your Writing